anthonyjgatti/streamsets-sdc-demo/presentation/outline.md

 * The main primitive is the pipeline.
 * Pipelines have origins, processors, and destinations (also executors and parameters).

+# A Common Data Architecture.

+# Features and Capabilities.

+# Using SDC.

 # Under the Hood.

 * Pipelines generate JSON that gets translated into programs that run on the JVM.
-* Pipelines are stateful => the "offset" determines what the pipeline has already proccessed.
+* Pipelines are stateful => the "offset" determines what the pipeline has already processed.

-# Use cases to examine today.
+# The Use Case

-1. Reading log files and writing to Solr.
-2. Reading zipped csv files and writing to Hive tables.
-3. Real time web scraping of Spotify API.
+# DEMO

 # Some future use cases.